CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 The top panel displays a listing of the home directory on the remote file system, as shown in Figure 6‑5.
 The current path is displayed in the text box and users can edit this information to change to another directory.
 An alternate way to navigate between directories is using the middle panel.
 In the middle panel, double click on a directory name to go into that directory, or click on the “../” at the top of the middle panel to navigate up a directory.
 As you enter a directory, the contents of the directory will be displayed as a list in the middle panel.
 Directory names are followed by a “/” symbol, while filenames do not have a “/” symbol after them.
 View the variables within each file of interest by double clicking on the netCDF filename listed in the middle panel.
 NOTE: if the selected file has a format that is not supported by VERDI then the following message will be displayed in the bottom panel: “Not a valid NetCDF file”.
 For supported netCDF files, VERDI will provide a list of variables that are available within the file in the bottom panel labeled “Select one or more variables”.
 To select variables from the list, use your mouse to click on a single variable, or use either the Shift key with the mouse to select a contiguous list of variables, or the Control key with the mouse to select a set of individual variables.
 Once the variables that you would like VERDI to read are highlighted, click on the **Read** button.

 <a id=Figure6-5></a>
 Figure 6‑5.
-Select One or More Variables from Remote Dataset
+Select One or More Variables from Remote Dataset<br>
 <img src="media/image015.png"/>

 The variables read from the remote dataset will be displayed in the dataset and variable browser in the same way that variables from a local dataset are added and displayed within VERDI.
 The subsetted local dataset names are identical to the file names on the remote host, except for an additional extension that enumerates how many times the remote files were read and saved locally by VERDI (i.e., filename1, filename2, filename3, etc.), as shown in [Figure 6‑6](#Figure6-6).
 To add variables from the same remote dataset, click on the **plus remote** button, and repeat the above procedure.